MarsonerLaura/PuzzleHunt/README.md

 ![Banner](https://user-images.githubusercontent.com/104200268/229340363-cde75b30-b776-4727-8847-1ac8496c8db4.png)
-<p align="center"><i>PuzzleHunt</i> is a social game for mobile devices that allows players to collect Puzzle Pieces while running around in real life and combine them to complete puzzles.
-It also allows to gamble at dealers located around the map and to buy puzzlle pieces in shops and to trade them with friends.
-The longer and better the friendship is the better the trading boni between friends.</p>
+<p align="center"><i>PuzzleHunt</i> is a mobile social game that blends real-life exploration with social interaction and competitive gameplay.
+Players can traverse real-world locations to collect puzzle pieces and solve puzzles, while also trading pieces with friends and gambling at dealers.
+The project also includes puzzle shops where players can purchase new pieces to add to their collection and friendship levels that unlock better trading bonuses. </p>

 <br>